 Megan was born and raised in THE great state of Ohio.
 She attended the small Christian university of Mount Vernon Nazarene University (MVNU), where she majored in Graphic Design and minored in Marketing.
-After obtaining her Bachelor’s Degree, Megan changed her scenery from cornfields to skyscrapers and took on the big city.
-Megan got adjusted to the change in pace at a small media firm and soon decided to reach for something more.
+After obtaining her bachelor’s degree, Megan changed her scenery from cornfields to skyscrapers and took on the big city.
+Megan got adjusted to the change of pace at a small media firm and soon decided to reach for something more.
 Her reaching led her to 50CAN.

 Megan spends most of her time creating and exploring.
 Aside from graphic design, she loves to paint, draw, and throw pottery.
 She thrives when traveling new places and crossing paths with people and things that inspire her.
 Most of the time, you will find her obsessing over plants and animals.

 I aspire to be like Vik Muniz.
 Here’s why:

 During my sophomore year of college, I watched Vik Muniz’s documentary, Waste Land.
 I will never forget how that film impacted me.
 He inspired me to use my creativity as something transformative to inspire others and, ultimately, to benefit their lives.
 I am hopeful that my work and who I am becoming will bring the best out in others and make them think beyond what they believe to be possible.
 I want to empower others to take the necessary strides to make positive changes in the world.